 Areas of expertise

-- Associate Editor for the journal Perspectives: Studies in Translatology
+- Co-Editor for the journal Perspectives: Studies in Translatology

 - Associate Editor for the journal Translation Spaces

 - Conference Organising Committee for Languages and the Media international conference series

 - External academic programme examiner (the University of Sheffield: 2009-2013; the University of Leeds: 2010-2014)

 Selected publications and creative works (Research Outputs)